maykar/compact-custom-header/readme.md

 ### Installation and tracking with `custom_updater`

 1. Make sure you've the [custom_updater](https://github.com/custom-components/custom_updater) component installed and working.
-2. Configure Lovelace to load the card:.
+2. Configure Lovelace to load the card.

 ```yaml
 resources: